Committee on International Relations

-The Committee on International Relations (CIR) is a one-year master's degree graduate program in the Division of Social Sciences at the University of Chicago.
-It is one of the oldest international relations graduate programs in the United States.
+The Committee on International Relations (CIR) is a Master of Arts graduate degree program in international relations at the Social Sciences Division at the University of Chicago.
+Founded in 1928, it is the oldest international relations graduate program in the United States.

 History

-CIR was founded in 1928 by a group of University of Chicago professors, including Hans Morgenthau and Quincy Wright.
+The Committee on International Relations was founded in 1928 by a group of University of Chicago professors, including Hans Morgenthau and Quincy Wright.
 While CIR is known worldwide for one of the most distinguished programs in the study of international security, CIR faculty and students are also well known for academic work in international political economy, international institutions, globalization, international law, human rights, comparative politics, development and regional studies.

 The program

 The combination of intellectual diversity and analytical strength provide a stimulating environment for CIR students.
 The small size and intellectual rigor of the program ensure that students with differing perspectives will challenge each other and come to a more sophisticated understanding of the complicated interaction between the realities of international politics and international economics.
 The program provides excellent preparation for students, whether they choose to continue their graduate studies in leading PhD programs, or decide to work in government or the private sector.

 Each CIR graduate student is assigned a preceptor based on their own disciplinary and research interests in international relations, such as war, regional studies, or international economics.